 André Rieu picked up a violin at the age of five and started his journey to becoming a music star.
-Hailed as the ‘King of Waltz’, he leads his world-class Johann Strauss Orchestra in concerts full of beautiful ballads and rousing waltzes with baton in hand or the bow of his exquisite 400-year old Stradivarius violin.
-We invite you to waltz in the aisles, as Rieu entertains us with colourful surprises and pieces selected from over 50 albums, and spend time discovering Germany’s Rhineland.
+Hailed as the ‘King of Waltz’, he leads his world-class Johann Strauss Orchestra in concerts full of beautiful ballads and rousing waltzes with baton in hand or the bow of his exquisite 400-year-old Stradivarius violin.
+Come and waltz with us in the aisles, as Rieu entertains us with colourful surprises and pieces selected from over 50 albums, and spend time discovering Germany’s Rhineland.
 Explore the beautiful city of Cologne, birthplace of Beethoven and visit beautiful castles of classic Rococo and fairytale dreams.

-Titan’s VIP door-to-door travel service collects you from home, for your journey to The Grand Hotel, Folkestone (or similar stop), to meet your fellow passengers and board an awaiting coach for the journey by Eurotunnel to Calais and onward to Cologne.
-Upon arrival, we transfer to the Leonardo Royal Hotel Cologne (4T), where we are greeted with a welcome drink.
-The rest of the day free to settle in.
-Dinner is included this evening.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for a direct, scheduled British Airways flight to Dusseldorf Airport.
+Upon arrival, we transfer to the Maritim Hotel Cologne (4T), where we are greeted with a welcome drink.
+The rest of the day free to settle in, before our included dinner this evening.

 Day 2 Cologne

-After breakfast, we return by coach to Calais for the Eurotunnel to Folkestone and the Grand Hotel (or similar stop), where you will be met and guided to your Titan vehicle, for the journey home.
+We transfer to Dusseldorf Airport for a direct scheduled, British Airways flight to London Heathrow Airport.
+On arrival you will be met and guided to your Titan vehicle, for the journey home.